wasupon0/00-portfolio-site/README.md

 # 00-my-portfolio

 This is my portfolio website
-It includes all the infomation about my career
+It includes all the information about my career
 Go check my site at https://wasupon.page/